 Since the day we planted our flag and set up shop, we have been lucky to be awarded 91 global patents (with an additional 16 pending!) and 55 trademarks.
 Along the way, we have been recognized with multiple growth awards and several international innovation and design honors, including:

-We are fearlessly led by Tom Votel, president and chief executive officer; Leon Hoffmann, senior vice president of finance and operations and chief financial officer; Mark Lindstrom, senior vice president of sales and scores of other great folks completely obsessed with delivering safety excellence.
+We are fearlessly led by Tom Votel, president and chief executive officer; Sue Horvath, vice president of finance and operations and chief financial officer; Mark Lindstrom, senior vice president of sales and scores of other great folks completely obsessed with delivering safety excellence.

 Headquartered in St. Paul, Minnesota (the center of the universe), our offices are located in the historic Bandana Square, a former Northern Pacific Railway repair shop originally constructed in 1885 by James J. Hill.
 Our space is pretty dang cool, including its brand-inspired floor plan, larger than life wall graphics and pulse-pumping iPod mixes.
 It’s a stimulating creative space where innovation is not just encouraged – it’s required.